Asian action movies, Hindu deity influenced actor Dev Patel’s directorial debut Monkey Man

 But in his violent campaign for vengeance, he finds himself becoming an unlikely saviour to the poor and the weak.

-Speaking at the recent South by Southwest film festival in Austin, Texas, the star of the Oscar-winning movie Slumdog Millionaire (2008) says he first heard the myth of Hanuman – the monkey-like Hindu deity known for his strength, courage and loyalty – in bedtime stories told by his grandfather.
+Speaking at the recent South by Southwest film festival in Austin, Texas, Patel says he first heard the myth of Hanuman – the monkey-like Hindu deity known for his strength, courage and loyalty – in bedtime stories told by his grandfather.

 “We used to sit in bed and my granddad would tell me the story of Hanuman from the mythology of the (Hindu epic poem) Ramayana.

 “And he really captivated me.
-He’s kind of an emblem for my father and the men in my family,” says Patel, who shot to fame playing a boy from Mumbai’s slums in Slumdog Millionaire.
+He’s kind of an emblem for my father and the men in my family,” says Patel.
+He shot to fame playing a boy from Mumbai’s slums in the Oscar-winning movie Slumdog Millionaire (2008).

 The 33-year-old – who also co-wrote the screenplay – wanted to convey the cultural significance Hanuman has in India.